Grilled Stuffed Portobello Mushrooms

 (Scroll down for complete recipe with nutritional information.)

-- Start by cooking pork or turkey Italian Sausage until it’s well browned.
-Remove sausage, saute chopped onion, then mix sausage back into the onions.
+- Start by cooking pork or turkey Italian Sausage until it’s well browned; remove sausage to a bowl.

-- Add tomato sauce and red pepper flakes to onion/sausage mixture and cook a few minutes while you chop the spinach.
+- Then mix sausage back into the onions and add pasta sauce and red pepper flakes to onion/sausage mixture and cook a few minutes while you chop the spinach.

-- After a few minutes when the spinach has cooked down turn off heat and stir in chopped chopped basil and parsley.
+- After a few minutes when the spinach has cooked down turn off heat and stir in chopped chopped basil and parsley and half the Mozzarella.

-- Then brush both sides of the mushrooms with olive oil, put mushrooms on the grill inside facing down and cook about 4 minutes before you stuff them.
+- Then brush both sides of the mushrooms with olive oil, put mushrooms on a Grilling Pan (affiliate link) or directly on the grill (facing down) and cook about 4 minutes.

-- The stuffed mushrooms cook on the grill for about 5 minutes, or until cheese is melted and starting to brown, mushroom is cooked through, and stuffing is hot.
+- Put stuffed mushrooms back on the grilling rack (or directly on grill) and cook for about 5 minutes, or until cheese is melted and starting to brown, mushroom is cooked through, and stuffing is hot.

 More Mushrooms on the Grill: